 Stiles Stilinski was alone.
 It was not a romantic solitude like in some cheap young adult novel; it was suffocating.
 As the adrenaline leaked out of his system his chest was left hollow, and his shoulders curled to cocoon him.
 He was alone on a rooftop with no more options- no more friends or family.
 He had just been abandoned by his last remaining anchor.
 Everything- everyone else who had kept him grounded, who had helped him?
 Gone.

 His mother?
 Gone.
 His father?
 Gone.
 His best friend?
 Gone.
 He heard the squealing tires of Isaac and the Argents driving off.
 Even Derek was out of commission.
-Though the ever present voice of encouragement still echoed in his head- it's going to be okay; it's always at least okay- he gave himself into despair- just for a moment.
+Though the ever present voice of encouragement still echoed in his head- it's going to be okay; it's always at least okay- he gave himself into despair for a moment.
 After everything, Stiles figured he had earned this one moment of weakness.
-After werewolves and drachma and murder and kanimas and alphas and every other shitty thing that's happened in the last few years, he had earned a few minutes of self pity and wallowing.
+After werewolves and drachma and murder and kanimas and alphas and every other shitty thing that's happened in the last few years, he had earned a few minutes of self pity and tragedy.

 Stiles sunk to the ground, perched on his folded knees and balanced precariously on the balls of his feet.
 He took a deep breath and clasped his hands tight behind his neck, ducking his head to rest his chin on his chest.
-His vision funneled and the tell-tale signs of a panic attack inched closer.

 "What am I gonna do now?"